-If there's anyone who truly lived their dream to the fullest, it's got to be Steve Irwin
+If there's anyone who truly lived their dream to the fullest, it's got to be Steve Irwin, the Crocodile Hunter.

-This undated promotional photo, provided by the Discovery Networks U.S., shows "Crocodile Hunter" star Steve Irwin with one of the huge reptiles.
-(AP Photos/Discovery Networks U.S.)
+"Crocodile Hunter" star Steve Irwin with one of the huge reptiles (AP Photo / Discovery Networks U.S.)

 Born 50 years ago today to a wildlife expert father and a wildlife rehabilitator mother, Irwin grew up around crocs in his family's Queensland Reptile and Fauna Park.
-At age six, he had a 12-foot python as a pet, and by nine he was handling – and wrestling – crocodiles.
+At 6, he had a 12-foot python as a pet, and by 9 he was handling – and wrestling – crocodiles.
 Is it any surprise, then, that on his honeymoon, he and his new bride Terri Raines Irwin skipped the romantic week in Paris or Hawaii in favor of trapping crocodiles?

 Much of Irwin's life was spent with the reptiles that so fascinated him – and his delight with crocodiles was contagious.
 It's hard not to smile when you watch him enthusiastically stalking the behemoth in this video: